UC-Course-LU/Assignment1/README.md

 - The container will now be build, which might take a while for the first time.
 - After the container is built, VS Code will be running within the container.
     - You can check if VS Code is running within the container in the bottom left corner.
 It should say *"Dev Container: Python 3"*.
+- Reload VS Code to activate linters and formatters: Ctrl/Cmd+Shift+P -> Developer: Reload Window.
+Alternatively, you can just close and reopen VS Code.

 Your can now open the notebook *"Lab1_Exercises.ipynb"* and start working on your assignment.